XxCHANDLERxX/notes/sci206/README.md

 "It's very hard to clog; all you have to do to clean it is to hit it with a big hammer."

-Demo: Metal cylinder with an electric charge traps the smoke from incense.
+*Demo:*: Metal cylinder with an electric charge traps the smoke from incense.
 "This is our electronic air cleaners."
 "This can also make industrial smokestacks appear to burn cleanly."
 Aside: Emissions dipped in the states a couple decades ago because a cone was invented that deflected smoke from the standardized sensor hung above it, until congress amended that law."

-Demo: Big phalic vandegraaf generator.
+*Demo:*: Big phalic vandegraaf generator.
 "It could kill you if you touch the top."
  - We see corona discharge coming from the three arms at the top.
  - We can also light a nearby fluorescent tube.